The funeral in Malmö

 Copyright all five photos: © Linda Marrs Havrilla

 As far as we know, all deceased Americans were buried in Malmö (in total 42 persons when the war ended).
-Maybe Malmö was chosen because most airplanes landed there?
-The American embassy had "ordered" a number of graves already the year of 1943 that they wanted to use during the war.
+The American embassy had already 1943 booked a number of graves that they wanted to use during the war.